ossf/malicious-packages/README.md

 - non-malicious packages
 - vulnerability reports
 - compromised infrastructure
+- offensive security tools, unless they execute malicious payloads on install

 ## Definition of a Malicious Package

+Below is the definition of what this repository considers a malicious package.

-- an open source package public available in a package registry
+- an open source package publicly available in a package registry
 - and either:
   - when installed or used, would require some sort of incident response; or
   - exfiltrates an identifier that can be directly used to launch an attack against the victim (e.g. username for phishing or password bruteforcing)
+- and also either:
+  - violates the terms of the package registry; or
+  - would be reasonably considered to require removal from the package registry

 ### Dependency and manifest confusion